schlawiner/fu-rpg-frei-und-universell/04-actions.md

 ### Andere Würfe?

-Bei FU gibt es keine "Gegenwürfe" oder "Wettstreit-Aktionen", "Schadenswürfe" oder "Trefferwürfe".
+Bei FU gibt es keine „Gegenwürfe“ oder „Wettstreit-Aktionen“, „Schadenswürfe“ oder „Trefferwürfe“.
 Der Wurf zum Vermeiden der ungeraden Zahlen ist die einzige Wurfart, die du bei FU machst, egal ob du versuchst, mit dem Auto durch das Gedränge eines Einkaufszentrums zu fahren, mit einem Riesen zu ringen oder die Verletzung aus einem Querschläger zu ignorieren.

 <!-- Other types of rolls?
 FU has no such thing as ‘opposed rolls’ or ‘contested actions’, ‘damage rolls’ and ‘rolling to hit’.  e beat the odds roll is the only kind of roll used in FU, whether you are trying to drive a car through a crowded mall, arm wrestle a giant, or shrug o  the damage caused by a stray bullet.